Rateless Codes for Near-Perfect Load Balancing in Distributed Matrix-Vector Multiplication: Introduction

-In order to adjust to varying speeds of worker nodes and minimize the overall time to complete the multiplication $\mat \vect$, one can use a perfect load-balancing scheme that dynamically assigns one row-vector product computation task to each worker node, as soon as the node finishes its current task.
-Thus, faster nodes complete more tasks than slower nodes, and the $\proc$ nodes collectively finish $\rows$ row-vector products.
-Our rateless coding strategy achieves nearly the same load balancing benefit without the communication overhead of dynamically allocating the tasks, one row-vector product at a time.
-In our strategy, the nodes need to collectively finish $\decrows = \rows(1+\epsilon)$ row-vector products, for small $\epsilon$.
+Rateless codes offer the following key benefits over previously proposed coding techniques based on MDS codes. \begin{enumerate}[wide,labelwidth=!, labelindent=0pt] \item \textbf{Near-Ideal Load Balancing.} In order to adjust to varying speeds of worker nodes and minimize the overall time to complete the multiplication $\mat \vect$, one can use an \emph{ideal load-balancing scheme that dynamically assigns one row-vector product computation task to each worker node as soon as the node finishes its current task}.
+Thus, faster nodes complete more tasks than slower nodes, and the final product $\res =\mat \vect$ is obtained when the $\proc$ nodes collectively finish $\rows$ row-vector products.
+Our rateless coding strategy achieves nearly the same load balancing benefit without the communication overhead of dynamically allocating the tasks one row-vector product at a time.
+In our strategy, the nodes need to collectively finish $\randdecrows = \rows(1+\epsilon)$ row-vector products, for small $\epsilon$ that goes to zero as $\rows \rightarrow \infty$.
 In contrast, MDS coding strategies do not adjust to different degrees of node slowdown; they use the results from $\mdsnum$ nodes, and ignore the remaining $\proc-\mdsnum$ nodes.
-As a result rateless code achieve a much lower delay than MDS coding strategies.
+As a result rateless codes achieve a much lower delay than MDS coding strategies. \item \textbf{Negligible Redundant Computation.} A major drawback of MDS coding is that if there is no straggling, the worker nodes collectively perform $\rows \proc/\mdsnum$ row-vector products, instead of $\rows$.
+With the rateless coding strategy, the nodes collectively perform a maximum of $\randdecrows = \rows (1+\epsilon)$ row-vector products where, the overhead $\epsilon$ goes to zero as $m$, the number of rows in the matrix $\mat$ increases. \item \textbf{Maximum straggler tolerance.} A $(\proc,\mdsnum)$ MDS coded distributed computation is robust to $\proc-\mdsnum$ straggling nodes, for $\mdsnum \in [1, 2, \dots \proc]$.
+Reducing $\mdsnum$ increases straggler tolerance but also adds more redundant computation.
+The rateless coding scheme can tolerate up to $\proc-1$ stragglers, with negligible redundant computation overhead. \item \textbf{Low Decoding Complexity.} One may argue that MDS coding approaches can also use partial computations and achieve near-perfect load balancing if we construct an $(\encrows,\rows)$ MDS code (for a given amount of redundancy $\encrows/\rows$) to encode a $\rows\times\cols$ matrix.
+The decoding complexity of such a code is $\mathcal{O}(\rows^3)$ which is unacceptable for large $\rows$ in practical implementations.
+Rateless codes offer a low decoding complexity: $O(\rows \log \rows)$ for LT codes \cite{luby2002lt}, and $O(\rows)$ for Raptor codes \cite{shokrollahi2006raptor}. \end{enumerate} \textbf{Difference from \cite{severinson2017block,wang2018coded} on LT-coded Matrix-vector Multiplication.} The use of Luby Transform (LT) codes for matrix-vector multiplication has been recently proposed in \cite{severinson2017block,wang2018coded}. \emph{However, these works do not utilize the `rateless' property of LT codes and instead use them in a fixed-rate setting.} For example, the algorithm in \cite{severinson2017block} generates $\rows_e$ LT-coded rows from an $m$-row matrix using LT codes, and it allocates each row to $\eta q$ workers for some $\frac{1}{\proc} \leq \eta \leq 1$.
+Each worker completes the entire set of row-vector product tasks assigned to them, and the master waits for the fastest $q$ workers to finish.
+Partial computations performed by slow workers are discarded.
+The scheme proposed in \cite{wang2018coded} also uses LT codes in this fixed-rate setting and focuses on using the sparsity of LT codes to reduce the decoding complexity of coded matrix multiplication.
+Thus, although these works use LT codes, they are similar in spirit to fixed-rate MDS-coding approaches.